Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials

 Here are a few steps on cleaning your leather chair to removing that awful sound:

 - Use a damp cloth to wipe your leather chair.

 - Dry your chair and do not leave out any creases.
 Dampness can rot away the leather of your chair.

 - Now apply a conditioner onto a clean cloth and apply it all over the leather in a circular motion.

 We recommend using Leather Master 1 Liter Leather Protection Cream.
 This is a conditioner that I have been using for a very long time on my leather-based furniture.

-There is a FULL ARTICLE on caring for your leather furniture.
+There is an article on the mold of leather furniture.
 Please do check it out.
 The quality of your leather chair entirely depends on how well you care for the leather.

 Additional Notes on Leather Care

 - Keep the leather moist always by conditioning and keeping it clean.

 - Always keep your leather chair away from the sun.
 Direct sunlight will try out the leather.
 Dry leather will be more squeaky and uncomfortable to sit on.

 - Cover your leather chair with a blanket or any thick material if you are not in the room.

 - Keep any leather-based furniture including chairs away from any form of heat such as heaters for heating homes, fireplace, gas stove, fireplace, etc.

 - Apply conditioner every 3 months.
 This ensures the leather fabric stays soft.